 Below are important considerations for you to enhance the safety of your home. - Do you have a “ferocious dog”?
 Your affectionate and loving dog can be the best deterrent to undesired intruders. - Do you have an alarm system?
 Very important to have one.
 Get one installed today if you don’t have one.
 When the alarm kicks in, they typically scram for dear life - Do you check all your doors and windows before you retire for the night.
 Please do not leave a window open for air circulation etc. - Do you arm your alarm system when you sleep??
 Very important to arm it every night.
 In fact, make sure you are able to hear a knock on the door or the door bell even if you are sleeping. - If your security alarm starts blaring in the middle of the night, don't just turn it off.
 Walk around the house and make sure.
 Also, find out what triggered the alarm - Do you have a glass break sensor as part of your alarm system?
 Time to get one.
 The door sensors or the motion sensor will NOT trigger when they break the glass.
 But the glass break sensor will trigger.
 Ask your alarm company to install one.
 It is a simple sensor that is placed anywhere - one in each room.
 When a glass breaks in the room, the sensor will trigger and trip your alarm. - - Fortify specific windows and entry points with shatter proof Polycarbonate panel over the breakable glass panel.
 Professional companies install it.
 Specifically if you have a glass panel next to your front doors, you should consider putting the Polycarbonate panel over it. - Are your fence gates locked?
 Just put a simple padlock on the outside and a combination lock for your gardener /pool guy to get access.
 PG&E and SJWC do NOT need access into your back yard. - Do you have motion sensor lights around your home?
 Front, back and sides should have these motion sensor lights. - Do you have a camera to 'greet visitors' at your front door?
 How about a door-bell camera?
 Do you have cameras pointing to your fence gates and your driveway?
 A motion sensor based camera system at your front door that notifies you even while you sleep (such as a ring.com chime inside is very helpful.
 If you have ring.com, please get a chime added inside the home) - Do you have signs around your home announcing “video surveillance”?
 Cameras pointing to the entry points into your home - these cameras should alert you upon motion.
 Put up signs in your yard, pointing to these cameras.
 These crooks are lazy people - they will move to a new 'easy' target - Does your home look occupied?
 Take steps to show your home is occupied.
 Example Park a car on your driveway.
 Leave lights on (inside and outside) through the night - Do you have dead-bolts on your front door, the side garage door?
 What can you do to prevent your doors to be kicked and opened? - Install a Security bar to prop up against your door like this https://www.amazon.com/gp/product/B0002YUX8I - Have a barking dog box next to your front door, that will "wake up and start barking" when it hears an intruder.
 A product like this https://www.amazon.com/Safety-Technology-International-Inc-ED-50/dp/B002XITC5G - Neighborhood leaders, please consider working with your neighborhood to install surveillance cameras at the entry/egress points of your neighborhood.
 Neighborhoods that have installed cameras have NOT seen any crime since.
 You can see the Saratoga Surveillance Camera program details at www.RishiKumar.com/pilot (This is NOT city run, but by a team of Saratogans who got concerned with the rampant crime from last summer, when occasionally Saratoga experienced10 break-ins a week

 PLANNING A VACATION?
 Dear neighbors, Here are safety tips if you are planning to be out traveling these holidays ◙ You should always let your immediate neighbors and your zone block captain know about your vacation plans.
 Let them know about packages you are expecting, newspaper etc etc. Also, provide one of your neighbors a spare key in case there is a need to get inside your home in your absence, combination lock codes (if any), alarm code etc. Also, a good idea to have your garbage bins brought back in and NOT leave them standing outside when you are out. ◙ Request vacation patrol from the Sheriff's office by calling the non-emergency number.
-Go on-line to fill out a Patrol Check Request or call the West Valley Station at 408-868-6600 Here is the link http://www.sccgov.org/sites/sheriff/Pages/pcr.aspx ◙ Before you leave for you vacation, stop the mail (done online via the USPS site), stop newspaper (if any), have a neighbor pick up flyers and newspapers that get thrown on the driveway or left at the door. ◙ Before you leave, you should considering having a "talking camera” (example Nest, ring.com, Arlo) at your front door connected to smart phones of family/friends for monitoring.
+Go on-line to fill out a Patrol Check Request or call the West Valley Station at 408-868-6600 Here is the link http://www.sccgov.org/sites/sheriff/Pages/pcr.aspx ◙ Before you head out for your vacation, stop the mail (done online via the USPS site), stop newspaper (if any), have a neighbor pick up flyers and newspapers that get thrown on the driveway or left at the door. ◙ Before you leave, you should considering having a "talking camera” (example Nest, ring.com, Arlo) at your front door connected to smart phones of family/friends for monitoring.
 Lock your fence gates. ◙ An empty house is a tempting target for a burglar so make sure you do your best to have your home look occupied while you are away.
 Example Timer lights inside the home, parked car on the driveway etc. ◙ Do not post vacation pictures when you are out of town.
 Social media is being scored to identify people on vacation and break into their homes.
 Never broadcast your travel plans on a community email group, blog, Facebook, or other social networking site and remember if you check-in on Facebook, everyone knows you aren't home!
 Read this ◙ If you are parking a car at a long term parking lot, do NOT leave your registration, insurance car etc in your car- that will provide your address.
 In fact, use a marker and cross out your name, address from the registration/insurance copy.
 Do not have your home address on your GPS listed under HOME - If they break into your car, they now know where you live ◙ Always have one car parked in the driveway.
 Request a neighbor if they could move it a few yards every couple of days. ◙ Do not leave your garage door opener in your car.
 Even better, turn the power off for your garage door to prevent opening. ◙ Store all your computers, laptops, and storage media, which contain private & sensitive info outside the house.
-Backup your data before you go on a vacation - Amazon cloud is $70/year unlimited storage ◙ Expensive jewelery need to be safely stowed away - at a storage or somewhere hard to access. ◙ Protect your Tax Return forms which contain SSN, Date of Birth etc. ◙ Scan your passports and important documents, email them to yourself in a password protected document in case they are lost during your travel. —— OTHER RECOMMENDATIONS---------------- ◙ Have a TV or music blaring inside the home - give your home a "lived in” look. ◙ Engrave your valuables with your phone number and place Operation Identification stickers on your entry door and front window. ◙ Never leave a house key hidden outside of your home.
-If it is hidden in a pot, under the mat, beneath a rock or in a fake rock someone else may find it and enter your home while you are away. § ◙ Arrange for someone to mow your lawn and maintain the yard while you are away.
-This keeps your home looking lived in. § ◙ Place your inside lights and a radio on timers so that they go on and off, periodically in the evening hours. § ◙ Leave your blinds and drapes in their normal position on second floor windows (closed on ground level so no one can look inside and view an empty home). ◙ Remember, when you return home if it looks like someone has entered your home—Don’t go inside!
+Backup your data before you go on a vacation ◙ Expensive jewellery need to be safely stowed away - at a storage or somewhere hard to access. ◙ Protect your Tax Return forms which contain SSN, Date of Birth etc. ◙ Scan your passports and important documents, email them to yourself in a password protected document in case they are lost during your travel. —— OTHER RECOMMENDATIONS---------------- ◙ Have a TV or music blaring inside the home - give your home a "lived in” look. ◙ Engrave your valuables with your phone number and place Operation Identification stickers on your entry door and front window. ◙ Never leave a house key hidden outside of your home.
+If it is hidden in a pot, under the mat, beneath a rock or in a fake rock someone else may find it and enter your home while you are away. § ◙ Arrange for someone to mow your lawn and maintain the yard while you are away, take out your recycle and trash bins.
+This keeps your home looking lived in. § ◙ Place your inside lights and music devices on timers so that they go on and off, periodically in the evening hours. ◙ Leave your blinds and drapes in their normal position on second floor windows (closed on ground level so no one can look inside and view an empty home). ◙ Remember, when you return home if it looks like someone has entered your home—Don’t go inside!
 Instead use a cell phone, go to a neighbor’s house or other safe location to contact the police.
 Let the police check the home before you go inside.

 TEENAGERS ALONE AT HOME?
 We highly recommend that teenagers stay engaged with folks who arrive at the front door.
 Listening to music via headphones is NOT a good idea.
 Teenagers don't need to respond to the door, but just create some noise inside, move curtains - that shows presence inside the home.
 They should also be trained to report solicitation by calling the non-emergency number.